-I’ve been getting lots of great article ideas from students lately, and this is one of them: how do we make educated guesses on quant problems?
-(I’ll do a separate article about verbal in future.)
+I’ve been getting lots of great article ideas from students lately, and this is one of them: how do we make educated guesses on GMAT Quant problems?
+(I wrote a separate article about Verbal here.)

 Note: if you requested a different topic, don’t worry!
 I keep a list of all requests; I will get to your request eventually.
 I’m generally choosing the order based upon the number of requests I get from different people about the same topic.